johnaoss/supportscolor/README.md

 ## Features

-This package provides a simple interface to query the level of support found in a given terminal.
+This package provides a simple interface to query the level of color support found in a given terminal.
+This allows developers to know their users are seeing beautiful outputs, instead of junk like `printf "\x1b[38;2;255;100;0mTRUECOLOR\x1b[0m\n"`.

 * Respects the `--color` flags, and additional colour specifications.
 * Handles TTY / Cygwin colour levels